 The Corporation anticipates making substantial capital expenditures for the acquisition, exploration, development and production of oil and natural gas reserves in the future.
-As future capital expenditures will be financed out of cash generated from operations, borrowings and possible future equity sales, the Corporation's ability to do so is dependent on, among other factors:

-- the overall state of the capital markets;
+As future capital expenditures will be financed out of cash generated from operations, borrowings and possible future equity sales, the Corporation's ability to do so is dependent on, among other factors: the overall state of the capital markets; any applicable credit ratings; commodity prices; interest rates; royalty rates; tax burden due to current and future tax laws; and investor appetite for investments in the energy industry and the Corporation's securities in particular.

-- the Corporation's credit rating (if applicable);

-- commodity prices;

-- interest rates;

-- royalty rates;

-- tax burden due to current and future tax laws; and

-- investor appetite for investments in the energy industry and the Corporation's securities in particular.